Mysterious object that shook Texas last week identified as a likely meteorite by NASA

 Meteorites like this are often taken in by the Smithsonian Institution and other institutions, and anyone who finds what they believe is a fragment of this meteorite should contact the Smithsonian, NASA said.

-More than 100 tons of dust and sand-sized particles are estimated to enter Earth from space each day.
-About every 2,000 years a meteor the size of a football field hits Earth, causing significant damage.
+More than 100 tons of dust and sand-sized particles are estimated to enter Earth from space daily.
+About every 2,000 years a meteor, the size of a football field hits Earth, causing significant damage.

 for more features.